ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 # Set up your DevSecOps infrastructure and CI toolchain for deploying a secure app
 {: #tutorial-apps-devsecops}
 {: toc-content-type="tutorial"}
-{: toc-services="schematics, terraform, openshift, containers, ContinuousDelivery, apps"}
+{: toc-services="schematics, terraform, openshift, containers, ContinuousDelivery"}
 {: toc-completion-time="1h"}

 Use this tutorial for automated setup and provisioning of the infrastructure for your CI and CD toolchains by using a Terraform-based quick start template.
 The template uses DevSecOps best practices of compliance and security.
 The template uses an [{{site.data.keyword.bplong}} workspace](/docs/schematics?topic=schematics-about-schematics), which automates the creation of the required infrastructure for securely deploying your app to either Kubernetes or Red Hat&reg; OpenShift&reg;.
 The template uses the DevSecOps {{site.data.keyword.contdelivery_full}} toolchain pipeline structure.
 The toolchain is preconfigured for continuous delivery with inventory integration, change management, evidence collection, and deployment.